 Liquid cooling does not require many fans, and herein is its biggest appeal.
 Only a few fans are needed to move coolant through the tubes and to all required parts of the device.

 The reduced fan requirement for liquid cooling means that the device or gadget produces less noise.
-This is particularly true for PCs when liquid-cooled ones are compared with the air-cooled ones.
+This is particularly true for PCs when liquid-cooled ones are compared with air-cooled ones.
 Air-cooled PCs are bound to make much more noise than liquid-cooled PCs.

 Liquid cooling systems are also great for areas where space is a constraint.
 Air cooling systems could be replaced with water cooling systems when there is a significant space limitation.

-What is an immersion cooling system?
+What is a liquid immersion cooling system?

-The way immersion cooling systems work is in the name.
+The way liquid immersion cooling systems work is in the name.
 Immersion cooling systems are designed in such a way that the electrical components of the device are immersed in the coolant.
 These systems were designed to achieve a more efficient means of heat transfer.
 The systems could be open-air or closed.
 They could also be single-phase systems or double-phase systems.

 Immersion cooling systems can both reduce the power consumption of devices and gadgets and reduce environmental footprints.
 The performance of immersion cooling systems is dependent on the type of liquid used.